 The lawsuit documents, including the final judgment are available for you on the Library.
-I am happy to report that the regulation and advantages of obtaining and maintaining Process Server Certification in Georgia HAVE NOT CHANGED.
+I am happy to report that the regulation and advantages of obtaining and maintaining Certification in Georgia HAVE NOT CHANGED.

 The law has been upheld as it naturally reads!
 Initial certification requires only an acknowledgment by the signing Sheriff that the requirements for certification have been met.
-So, those are only denied if the application is incomplete.
+So, certification is only denied if the application is incomplete.
 This offers Judges a specific criteria to require for permanent/annual orders of appointment.

-HOWEVER, the confusion was that Certified process servers may apply with a "Form 4" in any county they want to serve process, in order to receive authorization from the county Sheriff to serve process in any civil case filed in that county.
+HOWEVER, the confusion was that Certified process servers may apply with a "Form 4 Notification" in any county they want to serve process, in order to receive authorization from the county Sheriff to serve process in any civil case filed in that county.
 The Sheriff may approve or deny that application.
-The GA Sheriffs are currently denying these Form 4 applications, as the law clearly allows.
+The GA Sheriffs are currently denying these Form 4 Notifications, as the law clearly allows.
 This keeps the authority to appoint process servers with the Judges.

 Therefore, the certification of process servers in Georgia is very much a part of the law, and gives the advantage to both the Judges and the Servers of a higher standard by which to measure the applications for annual appointments into individual courts!
 This is an advantage that we have enjoyed since the implementation of 9-11-4.1, because it allows us to serve in a majority of our cases without having to file additional motions and affidavits.